-DED has determined that those receiving grants ("Awardees") under the Nebraska International Competition Sponsorship Program are Subrecipients.
+DED has determined that those receiving grants ("Awardees") under the Multi-Purpose Community Facilities Program are Subrecipients.

-A Subrecipient is an entity that receives a subaward to carry out a project funded by SLFRF funds on behalf of the State.
-Individuals or entities that are direct beneficiaries of a project funded by SLFRF funds are not considered Subrecipients.
-Households, communities, small businesses, nonprofits, and impacted industries are all potential beneficiaries of projects carried out with SLFRF funds.
+A Subrecipient is an entity that receives a subaward to carry out a project funded by CCPF funds on behalf of the State.
+As a Subrecipient, the individual or entity is subject to Subrecipient monitoring and reporting requirements.